dschil138/Fulcrum/README.md

 The rotary encoders are positioned and angled to make them as easy to reach and use as possible.
 They are right where your hands expect them.

 The same is true with the 5-way switch joysticks on the thumbs.
 They are effortless to use.
 These joysticks are really the defining feature of this keyboard.
 They open up such a huge field of utility that once you use it, it's hard to imagine ever going back to a keyboard that doesn't have them again.

+## Firmware

+This keyboard runs on KMK firmware, which you can get [here](https://github.com/KMKfw/kmk_firmware).
+My code.py and keyboard.py files are in this repo.
+Feel free to use or alter them as you want.

 ### Bill Of Materials